 5. Who should you contact if you believe you have been injured by either an FDA-approved or FDA-recalled hernia mesh device?

 Your health is important to you.
 If you are dealing with complications or health issues after hernia repair surgery, always seek medical attention.
 Your doctor will evaluate your health and advise you accordingly.
 But once you meet with your doctor, it is always a good idea to seek legal counsel on your unique circumstances.
-If you qualify to file a claim, any compensation you receive will help you and your family.
+If you qualify to file a hernia mesh lawsuit, any compensation you receive will help you and your family.

 At Shouse Law Group, we have an experienced team of personal injury lawyers.
 We are now also accepting hernia mesh clients throughout the U.S. Call us today at 855-396-0370 for a free consultation.
 We will review the facts of your case and advise you of your best options.